linq2js/tenx/readme.md

 ## How to persist app state

-Sometimes you want to store your app state to persistence storage (sessionStorage, localStorage, AsyncStorage etc.).
+If you want to store your app state to persistence storage (sessionStorage, localStorage, AsyncStorage etc.).
-We define init action to add some logics for handling app state changing.
+We can define init action to add some logics for handling app state changing.

 ```jsx
 const store = tenx(initial, {